 If either of those elements is not met, the victim will be unable to use this doctrine as a basis for recovering compensation.

-Whether your injury from a dog bite is minor or severe, you should seek maximum compensation with the help of Parker & McConkie, a Utah personal injury law firm.
+Whether your injury from a dog bite is minor or severe, you should seek compensation for your damages with the help of Parker & McConkie, a Utah personal injury law firm.

-Even though your pets are usually well-trained animals, they can be unpredictable and aggressive at times.
+Even though your pets are well-trained animals, they can be sometimes unpredictable and aggressive.
 As a result, dog owners and property owners have a legal responsibility to protect others from harm.
-According to the strict responsibility concept, any dog bite damage, regardless of the cause, is grounds for filing a claim against the responsible person.
-The following are some of the most common causes of dog bite injuries:
+According to the strict liability concept, any dog bite damage, regardless of the cause, is grounds for filing a claim against the responsible person.
+Here are some of the most common causes of dog bite injuries:

 All of these factors can cause a dog to bite someone.
 Because of the wide range of potential risks, dog owners should always keep their dogs leashed and maintain control when out in public.